+Fig. 4.15: predicting future values in VAR Model on Russian data

-You can see in the above example we have predicted the number of suicides for the year 2016 using VAR Model on the time series sequential data.
+You can see in fig 4.15, that we have predicted the number of suicides for the year 2016 using VAR Model on the time series sequential data.